razorcell/ecom-data-italy/README.md

 ### Running the Puppeteer Script

-The script `changeStoreUsingPuppeteer.js` automates the process of changing stores on the Conad platform.
+The script `changeStoreUsingPuppeteer.js` automates the process of changing stores in the Ecom platform.

 To run the script:
     ```